oszuidwest/zwfm-liquidsoap/README.md

 active source and mode, readiness for every source, detailed studio-input health, the silence-detection state, and structured health for Icecast, DAB+, and HLS outputs.
-Each item in `studio_inputs` reports its audio buffer in seconds and an SRT object with its connection state.
+Each item in `studio_inputs` reports its audio buffer in seconds, stereo RMS and peak levels in dBFS over a 0.5-second window, and an SRT object with its connection state.
+Left and right levels are separate.
+Digital silence is clamped to `-120.0` dBFS; levels are `null` when SRT is disconnected.
 Every active SRT connection includes the peer address, negotiated receive latency, receive buffer, round-trip time, and total dropped packets.
 Because `/status` does not require authentication, peer addresses are `null` by default.
 Send the same `Authorization: Bearer <token>` header configured for `POST /metadata` to include them.

 `outputs.icecast` has an aggregate status and a `streams` array.
 Each stream identifies its host, port, and mount and reports whether it is started, ready,